vivaria/edisonrul.ing/docs/source/cards/a/anti-spell-fragrance.md

 ### Card Rulings

 Both players must Set Spell Cards before activating them, and can't activate them until their next turn.
-●The use in this card's text means activate.
+*   The use in this card's text means activate.
 So you may discard Spell Cards from your hand for the cost of other cards.